The Internet Would Like A Word About This Photo Of Nicole Kidman As Lucille Ball

 Advertisement

-Nicole Kidman is the spitting image of Lucille Ball on the set of the comedian's biopic! https://t.co/44WPhbFmls pic.twitter.com/hR2xC0Wyjv— HollywoodLife (@HollywoodLife) April 29, 2021

-"Nicole Kidman is the spitting image of Lucille Ball on the set of the comedian's biopic," tweeted the account."
+"Nicole Kidman is the spitting image of Lucille Ball on the set of the comedian's biopic," tweeted the account.

 Unfortunately, the internet generally doesn't agree with the assessment.
 The tweet launched a very passionate discussion, and many people expressed their confusion over the final look.
 Kidman is a recognized name in Hollywood with a resume a mile long, but the prospect of capturing Ball's full essence has many skeptical.
 Also, people just don't think they look alike — plus Debra Messing is literally right there.